M3SOulu/TrendMining/README.md

 # TrendMining
 Scripts

-1) Edit Initialize.R
+1.)
+Edit and execute Initialize.R
 - Set-up environment variables => work directory, path to GetOldTweets-java-master folder, StackOverflow API key & Scopus API key
-- Run the initialize script and you should see your data and functions as environment variables
-- source("Initialize.R")
+- Execute the file line by line (shortcut CTRL+Enter)

-2) Input - Pull out data from different sources Current support
+2.)
+Input - Pull out data from different sources 2.1)Open file GetScopusData.R and execute line by line fashion.
+Note in first run you need to uncomment early lines and install packages
-- Scopus: GetScopusData.R and FunctionsScopusApi.R
+Observe different variables in the environment.
+There is also commented out skeleton for turning this into function.
+After successful execution you  a data file.
+Please verify that the data file exists.
-- StackOverflow: GetStackOverflowData.R and FunctionsStackOverflowApi.R
+2.2) Do the same for GetStackOverflowData.R and GetTwitterData.R
-- Twitter: GetTwitterData.R and FunctionsTwitterApi.R

-For example...
-- get_ScopusData("jira", "jira") => file: data/my_scopus_jira_data.RData
-- get_stackOverFlowData("exploratory testing", "et") => file: data/my_STO_et_data.RData
-- get_TwitterData("#pairwisetesting","pwt") => file: data/my_twitter_pwt_data.RData
+Function files that fetch the data should not need editing (FunctionsScopusApi.R, FunctionsStackOverflowApi.R, FunctionsTwitterApi.R)
+#TODO remove existing data files from root.
+Make data folder empty as well.
+Keep only "my_TSE_articles_dirty".

 3) Output
-LDA clustering for trend mining (BuildOptimalLdaModel.R + AnalyzeOptimalLdaModel.R)
+3.1) Start with text mining basics.
+File DtmAndDendogramClustering.R contains functionality for document clustering.
+Execute it line by line fashion for all of your data sets.
-Word clouds (Wordcloud.R)
-Text mining basics (DtmAndDendogramClustering.R) Document Clustering (DtmAndDendogramClustering.R) Dissimilarity Clouds (ComparisonCloud.R)
+3.2) Investigate Word clouds (Wordcloud.R) and Dissimilarity Clouds (ComparisonCloud.R)
-LDA clustering for exploring (InteractiveLdaCluster.R)

-Maybe later: Trends Over Years (requires input and normalization)

-For example...

-You may plot with the following fucntions, please provide filename, e.g.
-- > my_file = "my_STO_ci_data.RData"
-- > draw_myWordCloud(my_file)
-- > draw_ComparisonCloud(my_file)
-- > draw_FourWayComparisonCloud(my_file)

-- Interactive LDA CLuster
-- > draw_my_IAMap(my_file)

-- Dendogram pdf-file
-- > my_DtmAndDendogramClusterFile(my_file)
+3.3) Plot timelines (Timelines.R) to see how your data behaves over time.
+You may also do additional statistical plots and test, e.g. does question/title length affect upvotes/retweets/cites
+3.4) Search for optimal LDA model (BuildOptimalLdaModel.R) 3.5) Investigate the trends in the optimal LDA model (AnalyzeOptimalLdaModel.R) 3.6) Do interactive LDA cluster exploration.
+Note: you might want to have less clusters (smaller k) than what is mathematically optimal (InteractiveLdaCluster.R).
+As exploring hundreds of clusters in screen is not very easy.